Nov 23, 2020 • Filed to: Photo/Video/Audio Solutions • Proven solutions

 First and foremost, check that your media player isn't at fault.
 You can confirm this by playing other videos in the player (MKV and non-MKV files).
 If you have another media player installed, try the problem video there as well.
 Here are some scenarios that could result:

-If you use third-party media players like VLC, PotPlayer, and GOM player, then they should be able to play MKV files without taking any additional steps.
+If you use third-party media players like VLC, PotPlayer, and GOM player, they should play MKV files without taking any additional steps.
 This means that the likely cause for your issue is a faulty installation.
 You can check out how to repair corrupt MKV files further in this article, but regarding your media player, here's what you do.

 Step 1: Press the "Windows" key to bring up the Windows menu.
 Click on the "Settings" icon.